chetan-tutika/Face-Morphing/README.md

 ## Output
 ![eval_out](https://user-images.githubusercontent.com/41950483/47620512-348d0300-dac1-11e8-95e5-3551b522f8a5.gif)<br />
 ### Notes
-cpselect.py was used to get the indexes of strong points click_correspondeces.py gives the x and y locations of the strong points of each image Output is dispalyed in both gif(eval_out.gif) and videofile(outpy.avi) Run  morph_tri.py to get the video and gif output Source Image = Face.jpg
+cpselect.py was used to get the indexes of strong points<br />
+click_correspondeces.py gives the x and y locations of the strong points of each image<br />
-Target Image  = Damon.jpg
+Output is dispalyed in both gif(eval_out.gif) and videofile(outpy.avi)<br />
+Run  morph_tri.py to get the video and gif output<br />